rust-lang/book/src/ch06-02-match.md

 Think of a `match` expression as being like a coin-sorting machine: coins slide down a track with variously sized holes along it, and each coin falls through the first hole it encounters that it fits into.
-In the same way, values go through each pattern in a `match`, and at the first pattern the value “fits,” the value falls into the associated code block to be used during execution.
+In the same way, values go through each pattern in a `match`, and at the first pattern the value “fits”, the value falls into the associated code block to be used during execution.

 Speaking of coins, let’s use them as an example using `match`!
 We can write a